-The world of NoSQL
+The World of NoSQL

 We were aware of and even experimented with a number of these, but we ended up on a different path with membase, as we were trying to solve some very specific problems along with our partners.
 Apps had been built around memcached.
-Some portion of those apps absolutely needed SQL; for that, they already have Drizzle, MySQL or PostgreSQL or Cubrid (Cubrid is big at NHN).
-Another portion of the same apps really didn’t need SQL, but they did need the replication, persistence and data management that most of the SQL based RDBMSs provided, albeit with more complexity and management than was typically desired.
+Some portion of those apps absolutely needed SQL; for that, they already have Drizzle, MySQL or PostgreSQL, or Cubrid (Cubrid is big at NHN).
+Another portion of the same apps really didn’t need SQL, but they did need the replication, persistence, and data management that most of the SQL-based relational database management systems (RDBMS) provided, albeit with more complexity and management than was typically desired.

-How does the Rubber Meet the Road?
+How Does the Rubber Meet the Road?

 Further up the stack though, the clients won’t know about vbuckets.
 They know modulus or consistent hashing to connect to servers, so we needed something compatible.
-We already had moxi, which would gave very simple clients intelligence around operation deduplication, intelligent connection sharing, what to do in the case of failures and even some non-coherent caching to speed things up even further.
+We already had moxi, which would give very simple clients intelligence around operation deduplication, intelligent connection sharing, what to do in the case of failures and even some non-coherent caching to speed things up even further.
 It wouldn’t take much more to teach moxi and it’s underlying configuration engine, libconflate, to know what to do with the same vbucket map.
 This would allow existing clients, and even existing applications to get the fast, distributed key/value database they need, so that’s what we did.